DoD-Platform-One/Kiali/docs/DEVELOPMENT_MAINTENANCE.md

 ### [chart/values.yaml](../chart/values.yaml)

 - Ensure renovate does not remove `oidcCaCert` key and associated comment.
 This corresponds to `chart/templates/bigbang/oidc-ca-cm.yaml` added in [#52](https://repo1.dso.mil/big-bang/product/packages/kiali/-/issues/52)

+- Add `sso` key that defaults to false.
+Needed for downstream changes that rely on this in `chart/templates/bigbang/ssoServiceEntry.yaml` and `chart/templates/bigbang/networkpolicies/egress-sso.yml`.